V0lk3n/V0lk3n.github.io/writeup/HeroCTFv5/HeroCTFv5-SystemCollection.md

 ...
 ```

 Next step would be to give it read access permission with `chmod`, but here is the problem.
-It as no execution right...
+It as no permissions too...

 ```bash
 user@ca5f7dee1a6bc7eaebc04d9fca2671fc:~$ ls -la /bin/chmod
 ---------- 1 root root 64448 Sep 24  2020 /bin/chmod
 ```

 We need to find an alternative way.
-After do few google search about `chmod` binary alternative.
+After few google search about `chmod` binary alternative.
 We found that we can use `Perl` with the `chmod` library.

 Source :  https://perldoc.perl.org/functions/chmod